Ross Avant, M.D.

 These medications work to shrink the prostate by lowering the production of a specific hormone.
 They're only prescribed for men with higher prostate-specific antigen (PSA) levels and larger prostates.
 There are more side effects, and it may take six to nine months to see any results.
 Men may have a lower sex drive, and some will experience erectile dysfunction.

-If your prostate reaches four to five times its normal size, you may need a simple prostatectomy, which removes some or all of your prostate.
-This typically requires a one-night stay in the hospital and is done laparoscopically through a small incision in your side, whether conventionally or using a surgical robot.
+This minimally invasive surgery removes tissue blocking the flow or urine.
+It usually requires a one-night stay in the hospital and is done laparoscopically through a small incision in your side, most often using a surgical robot.

 Wherever you are on the range of symptoms, there are treatment options that can relieve them.
 Be sure to discuss treatments thoroughly with your provider, asking any questions that will help you make the best choice.